cnorm35/bridgetown-blog/src/_posts/deploy_your_octopress_blog_to_heroku.md

 ---
+layout: post
-title: "Deploy Your Octopress Blog To Heroku"
+title: Deploy Your Octopress Blog To Heroku
-date: "2015-01-13T22:56:49.169Z"
+date:   2015-01-13 16:54:46 -0500
-template: post
-draft: false
-categories: "Ruby"
-tags:
-  - "Ruby"
-description: "Walkthrough on how I deployed my first static site with Octopress to Heroku"
+category: bootcamp
+author: cody
 ---
 You may have noticed that my site's name is codebycodes, but I have yet to post any code on here.
 Good job on calling me out.
 So here it is.
 This post will walk you through setting up a new blog with the Octopress blogging framework and deploy to Heroku.
 This is the same setup that this blog is currently running on.